Delta3-Studio/Backdash/docfx/docs/developer_guide.md

 and [`SynchronizeInputs`](https://delta3-studio.github.io/Backdash/api/Backdash.INetcodeSession-1.html#Backdash_INetcodeSession_1_SynchronizeInputs)
 to fetch the inputs for remote players.
 Be sure to check the return value of `SynchronizeInputs`.
-If it returns a value other than [ResultCode.Ok`](https://delta3-studio.github.io/Backdash/api/Backdash.ResultCode.html), you should **not advance your game state**.
+If it returns a value other than [ResultCode.Ok`](https://delta3-studio.github.io/Backdash/api/Backdash.ResultCode.html), you should **Do not advance your game state**.
 This usually happens because [Backdash](https://github.com/lucasteles/Backdash) has not received packets from the remote player in a while and has reached its internal prediction limit.

-After synchronizing you can read the player's inputs using the [`GetInput`](https://delta3-studio.github.io/Backdash/api/Backdash.INetcodeSession-1.html#Backdash_INetcodeSession_1_GetInput_System_Int32_) method for a single-player or [`GetInputs`](https://delta3-studio.github.io/Backdash/api/Backdash.INetcodeSession-1.html#Backdash_INetcodeSession_1_GetInputs_System_Span_Backdash_Data_SynchronizedInput__0___) to load all player's inputs into a buffer.
+After synchronizing, you can read the player's inputs using the [`GetInput`](https://delta3-studio.github.io/Backdash/api/Backdash.INetcodeSession-1.html#Backdash_INetcodeSession_1_GetInput_System_Int32_) method for a single player or [`GetInputs`](https://delta3-studio.github.io/Backdash/api/Backdash.INetcodeSession-1.html#Backdash_INetcodeSession_1_GetInputs_System_Span_Backdash_Data_SynchronizedInput__0___) to load all players' inputs into a buffer.

 For example, if your code looks like this currently for a local game: